📅 Published on: June 6, 2018 | 🔄 Updated on: April 9, 2026 | By: Stem Cell Care India

 Stem Cell Therapy is considered to be a substitute method for treating Spinal Muscular Atrophy (SMA) and other neurodegenerative maladies.
 Stem cell transplantation is a prospective therapeutic strategy not only via cell replacement but also by modification of the extracellular motor neuronal environment, via a trophic and neuro protective effect.
 A variety of cell sources have been considered for cell therapy.
 Several of the treated patients showed major improvements in motor function, muscle tone and strength, speech and swallowing, balance and harmonization and fine and gross motor skills.
 Furthermore, the disease progression has been reported to be considerably slower after stem cell transplantation.

-Get Stem Cell Therapy for Spinal Muscular Atrophy
+What is Stem Cell Therapy for Spinal Muscular Atrophy?

 Day 1-